 Whilst the bamboo stem is the most utilized part of the plant, its leaves are as important as they are very nutritious and they provide users with many health benefits when they are processed to make tea which include the following:

 Silica or quartz is one of the most common minerals in the world.
-Unknown to many, this compound which is popular because of its use in the textile and the technological industry is also good to the human body because of its amazing benefits.
+Unknown to many, this compound which is popular because of its use in the textile and the technology industry is also good to the human body because of its amazing benefits.
 In fact, this is one of the reasons why Bamboo leaf tea is highly nutritious.
-Because of its silica content it helps boost bone heath, directs calcium into and out of the bones, promotes the growth of hair and nails, reduces aluminum levels in the body, and delays the sign of aging.
+Because of its silica content, it helps boost bone health, directs calcium into and out of the bones, promotes the growth of hair and nails, reduces aluminium levels in the body, and delays the sign of aging.

 Bamboo leaf tea is considered an effective immune system booster and anti-aging beverage not only because of its silica content, but also because of its powerful antioxidants that regenerate cells, repair cell damage, slow down the aging process, and prevent illnesses by keeping the immune system in top condition.
 Aside from this, it also reduces the risk of stroke, prevents the formation of blood clots in the arteries, lowers the risk of hypertension, and strengthen the body.